FlashGooden/find-hip-hop/frontend/README.md

 - **Interactive Map:**

   - Display a map of the United States with clickable regions.
+(This app is focused on Atlanta for test cases)
   - Markers/icons for artists based on their associated cities or states.
   - Zoom functionality to explore regions in detail.